BigBIueWhale/unlimited_int/README.md

 Arbitrary-precision arithmetic library written in pure C++ (with some std for string manipulation) for C++.
 Has similar syntax to int in C++ with operator overloading.\
 \
 LOOK AT main.cpp for a complete example of how to use this library.
 READING main.cpp is the best tutorial of this library.\
-In summary: just include unlimited.h and write "using namespace unlimited;"
+In summary: just include unlimited/unlimited.h and write: "using namespace unlimited;"\
 \
 You must tell your compiler to compile all .h and .cpp files that are included in this repository, as showed in the Makefile\
 To use the library you must include "unlimited_int.h" and then use "unlimited_int" object as you would use "int".\